Friday, January 26, 2007

 Nowadays, the family comes before practically nothing.
 And it's about as unbreakable, sacred, firm and unchallengeable as the marriage contract around which it is formed.
 That is to say, not very.
 Families have become so insignificant and unimportant, in fact, that many people choose to have none.
 And those who do choose to have one, have one so small that it is practically meaningless in terms of perpetuating the species.

 I have only two children so I guess I shouldn’t talk.
-After all, I too am a qualified runner in the ‘white extinction race’.
+After all, I too am a qualified runner in the family extinction race’.
 I guess I should be deferring to my children more and caving in to their demands like most new age parents do.
 I guess I should be more tolerant when they are obstinate and adopt a humble, pleading stance.
 But I’m not and I won’t.
 And I am appalled and astounded how alone I am in my sentiments – how separate and different I am from all the soft, tolerant, sensitive, new-age dads out there.

 But I am not ashamed that I am different from them.
 I am proud.
 I look at them and I feel sympathy.
 They can’t be enjoying themselves.